Herbicide: First herbicides

-Although research into herbicides began in the early 20th century, the first major breakthrough was the result of research conducted in both the United Kingdom and the United States during the Second World War into the potential use of herbicides in war.
-The first modern herbicide, 2,4-D, was first discovered and synthesized by W. G. Templeman at Imperial Chemical Industries.
-In 1940, he showed that "Growth substances applied appropriately would kill certain broad-leaved weeds in cereals without harming the crops."
-By 1941, his team succeeded in synthesizing the chemical.
-In the same year, R. Pokorny in the US achieved this as well.
+The major breakthroughs occurred during the Second World War as the result of research conducted independently in the United Kingdom and the United States into the potential use of herbicides in war.
+The compound 2,4-D was first synthesized by W. G. Templeman at Imperial Chemical Industries.
+In 1940, his work with indoleacetic acid and naphthaleneacetic acid indicated that "growth substances applied appropriately would kill certain broad-leaved weeds in cereals without harming the crops," though these substances were too expensive and too short-lived in soil due to degradation by microorganisms to be of practical agricultural use; by 1941, his team succeeded in synthesizing a wide range of chemicals to achieve the same effect at lower cost and better efficacy, including 2,4-D. In the same year, R. Pokorny in the US achieved this as well.
 Independently, a team under Juda Hirsch Quastel, working at the Rothamsted Experimental Station made the same discovery.
 Quastel was tasked by the Agricultural Research Council (ARC) to discover methods for improving crop yield.
 By analyzing soil as a dynamic system, rather than an inert substance, he was able to apply techniques such as perfusion.
 Quastel was able to quantify the influence of various plant hormones, inhibitors, and other chemicals on the activity of microorganisms in the soil and assess their direct impact on plant growth.
 While the full work of the unit remained secret, certain discoveries were developed for commercial use after the war, including the 2,4-D compound.

-When 2,4-D was commercially released in 1946, it triggered a worldwide revolution in agricultural output and became the first successful selective herbicide.
+When 2,4-D was commercially released in 1946, it became the first successful selective herbicide, triggering a worldwide revolution in agricultural output.
 It allowed for greatly enhanced weed control in wheat, maize (corn), rice, and similar cereal grass crops, because it kills dicots (broadleaf plants), but not most monocots (grasses).
 The low cost of 2,4-D has led to continued usage today, and it remains one of the most commonly used herbicides in the world.
 Like other acid herbicides, current formulations use either an amine salt (often trimethylamine) or one of many esters of the parent compound.
-These are easier to handle than the acid.